 🔗 Binding Methods

 The binding method determines how two Off-Page Connectors find and pair with each other.
-This is configured at the class level and applies to all instances of that OPC class.

 Match by tag (paired connectors with same tag)

-The simplest binding method.
 Two OPCs are paired when their Bind values are identical.

 Point-to-point (directly linked pair)